danburzo/nano-i18n/README.md

 load(k`Hello, ${'World'}!`, v`Salut, ${0}!`);
 ```

-You can also add a batch of translations:
+Or a whole batch of translations:

 ```js
 import { load } from 'nano-i18n';